-- PIBS 503: MCDB students and MCDB primary PIBS students will take PIBS 503, which covers issues in research ethics.
-PIBS 503 is a one-credit course and counts towards the requirement for four cognate credits. - MCDB 527 Molecular Biology: This course is a graduate section of MCDB 427.
+- MCDB 527 Molecular Biology: This course is a graduate section of MCDB 427.
 This course teaches beginning Ph.D. students all aspects of molecular biology to establish the core foundational education in MCDB.
-It also emphasizes appropriate experimental design and strategies, and it aims to help students learn to effectively read and critically evaluate research papers.
-Topics in this course will be used during the Preliminary Checkpoint #1 exam at the end of the first year. - ONE of the following cognate courses: Biological Chemistry 550 (Protein Structure), Cell and Developmental Biology 530 (Cell Biology), Human Genetics 541 (Gene Structure), or Neuroscience 611(Neuropharmacology), 612 (Neural development), (Neurophysiology), 1 credit each.
-This fulfills the 3 additional cognate credits needed to advance to candidacy. - MCDB 800: Weekly Department Seminars.
+It also emphasizes appropriate experimental design, strategies, and it aims to help students learn to effectively read and critically evaluate research papers.
+Topics in this course will be used during the Preliminary Checkpoint #1 exam at the end of the first year. - ONE of the following cognate courses: Biological Chemistry 550 (Protein Structure), Cell and Developmental Biology 530 (Cell Biology), Human Genetics 541 (Gene Structure), or Neuroscience 611(Neuropharmacology), 612 (Neural development), and/or 613 (Neurophysiology), (1 credit each) are examples of cognate courses.
+This serves to fulfill the 3 additional cognate credits needed to advance to candidacy. - MCDB 800: Weekly Department Seminars.
 This one-hour seminar series includes speakers from other institutions and helps students broaden their understanding of MCDB research.
 Attendance is mandatory for all first-year students and highly recommended for second year students.
-An attendance sheet is kept to verify compliance. - Research Rotation: Students will complete one (full) or two (half) rotations in the Fall term.
+An attendance sheet is kept to verify compliance and for grade assignment. - \Research Rotation: Students will complete one (full) or two (half) research rotations in the Fall term \.
 Students are required to rotate in labs where the PI has an appointment in MCDB.
 Students cannot rotate in labs where the PI does not have an MCDB appointment.
-If students with to rotate in labs outside of MCDB they will need to change to a different graduate program.
+If students wish to rotate in labs outside of MCDB the student would need to change to a different graduate program.